-Water level data were requested and received from Zone 7 in May 2013 for 17 wells in the vicinity of Lake A and Lake B. More recent water level data have been obtained from Zone 7 annual monitoring reports (Zone 7, 2014a, 2015, 2016).
-Figure 12 is a hydrograph of the water levels measured in the 17 wells from which data were obtained from Zone 7.
-The well designations are listed in the legend of Figure 12.
-The well locations are shown on Figure 13, which is a copy of Figure 3.2-1 of the 2011 Annual Report from Zone 7, which is available on the Zone 7 website (http://www.zone7water.com/).
-The wells are designated based on the township, range, section, and 16th-section designation in accordance with California Department of Water

-Resources standards.
-For example, well 3S-2E_30D02, as listed in the legend for Figure 12, is located in Township 3 South, Range 2 East, in the northwest corner of Section 30 (Mount Diablo Base and Meridian).
-For brevity, this well is referred to as well 30D2 in this report.
+Water level data were requested and received from Zone 7 in May 2013 for 17 wells in the vicinity of Lake A and Lake B (see Figure 12 for well locations).
+More recent water level data have been obtained from Zone 7 annual monitoring reports (Zone 7, 2014a, 2015, 2016).
+Figure 15A is a hydrograph of the water levels measured in the 17 wells from which data were obtained from Zone 7.
+The well designations are listed in the legend of Figure 15A.
+The wells are designated based on the township, range, section, and 16th-section designation in accordance with California Department of Water Resources standards.
+For example, well 3S-2E-30D02 is located in Township 3 South, Range 2 East, in the northwest corner of Section 30 (Mount Diablo Base and Meridian).
+For brevity, in this report wells are designated only by their section number locator.
+Thus, well 3S-2E-30D02 is referred to as well 30D2 in this report, as indicated in the legend for Figure 15A.